KunalKaushikk/KunalKaushikk/README.md

-### Hey, I am an amateur engineer from Ringas,Rajasthan who loves coding
+### Hey, I am an amateur engineer from Jaipur ,Rajasthan who loves coding

 I want to start my journey in app dev and I hope I can find some interesting projects and people in that domain on GitHub.
 *Happy coding!*